CarVac/MeleeConchRuleset/ruleset.md

 ### Analog Input, Analog Output

 The Analog Trigger outputs may be influenced by Analog Inputs.
-The Analog Inputs may be the analog part of a CADI yoshi mode okay? limit to 49 (z-lightshield)
+The Analog Inputs may be the analog part of a CADI but if the digital part of the CADI is used it must yoshi mode okay? limit to 49 (z-lightshield)

 ### Digital Input, Analog Output